ryabhmd/MLinPractice/Documentation.md

 # Unit Tests

 We implemented unit tests for each step of preprocessing and feature extraction.
-They can all be tested automatically by running ``test/run_unittests.sh``.
+They can all be tested automatically by running ``run_unittests.sh``.
 # Dimensionality Reduction

 **Curse Of Dimensionality**: